| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 and file path of the saved maps.

-This function produces a map of variance of CCRI based on input parameters
+This function produces a map of variance of habitat connectivity across selected parameter values

 indices |